BASSTONE PLAYGROUND by Linett Kamala

 Overview

-Audiences can expect a musical play environment that offers both communal engagement and moments of calm, with hidden speakers playing dub, low-fi and chilled instrumentals curated by the artist.
+BASSTONE PLAYGROUND is split into three areas offering ‘Performance’, ‘Play’, and ‘Peace’.
 At the centre of the installation will be BASSTONE MAYPOLE, the world’s first LED and sound maypole which premiered at the Light Up Kilburn Festival in February 2026 (pictured above).

 About The Music is Black Festival